0cjs/sedoc/8bit/conn/video.md

 pin 2 which is connected to the monitor's receive pin 1.)

-- Signals below are referenced from the computer to the display, i.e., "output" is a signal recieved by the display.
-This is the opposite covention of ja Wikipedia's [RGB21ピン].
+- Signals below are referenced from the computer to the display, i.e., "output" is a signal sent by the computer and recieved by the display.
-- Some of the following has been checked on my [FM77AV][fm77]; that pages notes what has and hasn't.
+- Some of the following has been checked on my [FM77AV][fm77]; that file notes what has and hasn't.

                           ______________________________